nicolasartman/ignite-tech-hipster-presentation/README.md

 An Ignite presentation by Nicolas Artman

-All of my content is licensed Creative-Commons-Attribution-Noncommercial-Sharealike 3.0
+All of *my* content in this presentation is licensed Creative-Commons-Attribution-Noncommercial-Sharealike 3.0